tonypags/resume/A-Pagliaro-Resume.md

 ## Work History:
 ### National Football League (NFL) for JDA TSG - New York, NY
-Professional American football league with several dozen stadiums and clubhouses nationwide.
+Professional American football league with several dozen stadiums and offices nationwide.

 **DevOps Engineer** May 2021 - Present
 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.